Penn-CISDA/penn-cisda.github.io/index.md

-We communicate frequently with the Department Chair and Graduate Group Chair, send a representative to the Graduate Student Engineering Group (GSEG), attend faculty meetings, and host social events and town halls.
+We communicate frequently with the Department Chair and Graduate Group Chair, send a representative to the Graduate Student Engineering Group (GSEG), attend [faculty meetings](https://drive.google.com/drive/folders/1fKvY9u13pnsx5yP1CO8KFTIDb2ygRP82?usp=sharing){:target="_blank"}, and host social events and town halls.
 We are always happy to chat, whether it's just to say hi, give pointers to resources, or discuss more serious issues.
 Send us an email at [cisda-chairs@seas.upenn.edu](mailto:cisda-chairs@seas.upenn.edu){:target="_blank"} (small group